American national competitiveness & the future of meat

 Why the United States must lead the world in supporting the future of meat

 The United States is at a protein-policy crossroads.
 In recent years, plant-based meats, eggs and dairy have grabbed media attention and market share.
 Now comes a potential game-changer in the form of “cellular agriculture,” a suite of biotechnologies that can replicate actual animal products without the animals.
-The benefits are potentially enormous: economic growth and stronger national competitiveness in global markets, new tools to meet climate and biodiversity targets, and mitigation of pandemic and antibiotic-resistance risks.
+The benefits are potentially enormous: economic growth and stronger national competitiveness in global markets, new tools to meet climate and biodiversity targets, mitigation of pandemic and antibiotic-resistance risks, and prevention of food insecurity.

 Alternative proteins are quickly becoming the food of the future